-New Delete 그국

-My Playlist 🖍 00:00:00
+admin Logout 🗹 Airtime 🏞

-← ♦ View / edit description
+New - My Playlist & + View / edit description Delete Save

 Description

-This is an example playlist
+This is an example playlist Empty playlist

-Cancel Save

-Empty playlist

-EDITING A PLAYLIST
+ADDING CONTENT TO A PLAYLIST

-With a playlist open, click on a file in the search results and then click Add to Playlist on the pop-up menu.
-Or drag and drop files from the search results on the left into the playlist on the right.
+With a playlist open, click on an item in the search results and then click Add to Playlist on the pop-up menu.
+Or drag and drop items from the search results on the left into the playlist on the right.
+Jingles and voice tracks can be added before, after or between music items.